What Makes a Great Company Culture? Interview with Kadri Mäe

 When deciding on the cultural fit, we assess the new members at every stage of the hiring process: from reading the resume and motivational letter to the final interviews where we invite more team members.

-We care about the details: the candidate’s grammar and self-expression, their hobbies, whether they like animals or if they have a sense of humour, what they value in teamwork, what are their dreams and what do they want to achieve in life.
+We care about the details: the candidate’s grammar and self-expression, their hobbies, whether they like animals or if they have a sense of humor, what they value in teamwork, what are their dreams and what do they want to achieve in life.

 If the person joining us has a strong drive and can bring something new to the team that everyone could learn from – that’s our ultimate goal.